G-Force (film)

-G-Force is a 2009 American spy adventure-comedy film produced by Walt Disney Pictures and Jerry Bruckheimer Films.
+G-Force is a 2009 American spy adventure comedy film produced by Walt Disney Pictures and Jerry Bruckheimer Films.
 Directed by Hoyt Yeatman in his directorial debut and written by Cormac and Marianne Wibberley with a story by Yeatman, who worked in the area of visual effects alongside co-founding Dream Quest Images.
-The film stars Zach Galifianakis, Bill Nighy, and Will Arnett and it features the voices of Sam Rockwell, Tracy Morgan, Penélope Cruz, Jon Favreau, Nicolas Cage, and Steve Buscemi.
+The film stars Zach Galifianakis, Bill Nighy, and Will Arnett and also features the voices of Sam Rockwell, Tracy Morgan, Penélope Cruz, Jon Favreau, Nicolas Cage, and Steve Buscemi.
 Sony Pictures Imageworks handled the film's visual effects.
 The story follows Darwin (a guinea pig) and his team of specially trained rodents who, after failing a mission, must break out of a pet shop and stop an evil billionaire from taking over the world.

 G-Force was released in the United States on July 24, 2009.
 It grossed $292.8 million worldwide against a production budget of $150 million.
 It received mostly negative reviews from critics.